Dismembered/Dismembered.github.io/_posts/2014-06-23-HelloWorld-Tutorial_part2.markdown

 **Step 4:**

-> Create a new GraphVisualizer.
+> Create a new GraphVisualizer object.
 This is an object that will contain all the graph data.

 {% highlight java  %}